 - Brightest mode: Maximizes the brightness of the projected image.
-This mode is suitable for environments where extra-high brightness is required, such as using the projector in well lit rooms. - Daylight mode: Is designed for presentations under daylight environment to match PC and notebook coloring. - 3.
-ViewMatch mode: Switch in between high brightness performance or Accuracy color performance. - Cinema mode: Is appropriate for playing colorful movies, video clips from digital cameras or DVs through the PC input for best viewing in a blackened (little light) environment. - User 1/User 2 mode: Recalls the settings customized based on the current available picture modes.
-See "Setting the User 1/User 2 mode" on page 30 for details.
+This mode is suitable for environments where extra-high brightness is required, such as using the projector in well lit rooms. - PC mode: Is designed for presentations under daylight environment to match PC and notebook coloring. - ViewMatch mode: Switches between high brightness performance and accurate color performance. - Cinema mode: Is appropriate for playing colorful movies, video clips from digital cameras or DVs through the PC input for best viewing in a blackened (little light) environment. - 5.
+User 1/User 2 mode: Recalls the settings customized based on the current available picture modes.
+See "Setting the User 1/User 2 mode" on page 31 for details.